Healthdirect Free Australian health advice you can count on.

 What are the parts of the central nervous system?

 The nervous system is made up of basic units called neurons.
-The neurons are arranged in networks that carry electrical or chemical messages to and from the brain.
+Neurons are also known as brain cells.
+Neurons are arranged in networks that carry electrical and chemical messages to and from the brain, to the rest of the body.

 The brain

 The brain is made up of different parts.
-These include the cerebrum, the cerebellum, the thalamus, the hypothalamus and the brainstem.
+These include the:

 The cerebrum is the largest part of the brain.
 It controls intelligence, memory, personality, emotion, speech, and ability to feel and move.
-It is divided into left and right hemispheres, linked by a band of nerve fibres in the centre of the brain called the corpus callosum.
+It is divided into left and right hemispheres (halves), which are linked by a band of nerve fibres in the centre of the brain called the corpus callosum.

 Each hemisphere is divided into 4 lobes, or sections, which are all connected.

-• The frontal lobes control movement, speech and some of the functions of the mind like behaviour, mood, memory and organisation.
+• The frontal lobes control movement, speech and some of the functions of the mind such as behaviour, mood, memory and organisation.

-• The temporal lobes play an important part in memory, hearing, speech and language.
+• The temporal lobes play an important role in memory, hearing, speech and language.

-• The parietal lobes play an important part in taste, touch, temperature and pain, and also in the understanding of numbers, awareness of the body and feeling of space.
+• The parietal lobes play an important role in sensation and in an understanding of numbers, awareness of the body and feeling of space.

 Deep inside the brain are the thalamus and the hypothalamus.
 The thalamus moves information to and from the lobes, and controls movements and memory.
-The hypothalamus controls appetite, thirst and body temperature, and produces hormones that control the release of other hormones in the pituitary gland.
+The hypothalamus controls appetite, thirst and body temperature.
+It also produces hormones that control the release of other hormones in the pituitary gland.

 At the base of the brain is the brainstem.
 It is important for breathing, blood pressure and how the body reacts to danger.